JDevlieghere/InTeXration/docs/config.md

 ## Compilation

 Currently, compilation settings are not configurable using command line arguments.
-Please refer to the next section for an example on how to alter them using the export function.
+Please refer to the last section for an example on how to alter them using the import/export function.

 ### Branch